How to Find a Realtor in Another State (One You Can Trust)

 • Review the suggestions you receive, then research each agent further before reaching out

-If you are not using a platform with a network of vetted agents, this extra step can be helpful in your quest to find a Realtor in another state and gather hyper-local knowledge about the area.
+If you are not using a platform with a network of vetted agents, this extra step can be helpful in your search for a Realtor in another state, and gather hyper-local knowledge about the area.
 Just remember that social media tips are a starting point, not a shortcut to interviews and verification.

 Questions to ask before hiring an out-of-state agent